 Angela and Mandy truly go above and beyond for patients, which is the mission of RAMC.
 Thank you, you are an inspiration!”

-Nominated by: Med/Surg Department
+Nominated by Med/Surg Department Staff

 “John, from Medical Imaging, was helping staff MCC when they were short handed.
 There was a patient who had an MRI ordered and since he had time, John decided to take her to complete the procedure overnight.
-The patient’s imaging came back positive and as a result, we were able to interven sooner.
+The patient’s imaging came back positive and as a result, we were able to intervene sooner.
 So, thank you for both helping staff MCC and for taking the initiative to get an MRI for our patient even though you weren’t working in your own department at the time.”

-Nominated by: Courtney Rudsill, Inpatient Pharmacy
+Nominated by Courtney Rudisill, Inpatient Pharmacy